ucb-stat133/stat133-fall-2019/README.md

 ## 1. The Big Picture

 - :card_index: __Dates__: Aug 30-Sep 02
-- :speech_balloon: __Topics__: Let us start with an unconventional introduction to _computing with data_ using my favorite analogy "Data Analysis is a lot like Cooking".
+- :speech_balloon: __Topics__: Let's start with an unconventional introduction to _computing with data_ using my favorite analogy "Data Analysis is a lot like Cooking".
 At the conceptual level we'll identify the main stages of the data analysis cycle.
 Also, we should keep in mind that data analysis projects usually start with a Research Question.
 In addition, we'll describe how Data can actually be seen from a triangular perspective (i.e. my "3 Views of Data").
 - :pencil: __Notes__:
     + [Data Analysis is a lot like cooking](slides/stat133-01-dac-cooking.pdf)
     + [Data Analysis Cycle: Example](slides/stat133-02-dac-example.pdf)